 We are sure that we have come so far from those ancient Israelites that we convince ourselves that we are not tempted by the same sins that lead to the downfall of their nation.
-But just listen to the conversations around us.
+But just listen to the says the LORD, whose fire is in Zion, and whose furnace is in Jerusalem.

+conversations around us.
 Parents bemoan the fact that they cannot buy the latest electronic devices for their children and that they are letting their child down.
 I have yet to hear a parent bemoan the fact that they have not taken their child to worship and to learn values that will lead to the real source of being lifted up.
 We will spend exorbitant amounts of money to see our favorite group or sports team, or gamble, but cry in outrage that the church dared to ask for a pledge or increase in giving that will lead to a discipline in our lives that will bring us true joy.
 We look at the criminal behavior around us and instead of falling on our knees in prayer we buy a hand gun.